oggewallgren/MATMOD-Modules/Problem Modules/module3/module3.md

 ## 1. Using Basic Discrete Structures

 - Set: unordered collection of items. $\\$
-  When we have several persons signed up for a trip and we need to sort them into rooms according to accomodation preferences.
+  When we have several persons signed up for a trip.

 - Sequence: sequentially ordered collection of items. $\\$ Movies sorted based on genre where one movie can appear under more than one genre